Without standards there can be no kaizen, Taiichi Ohno.

 - Responding to change over following a plan

-This values will help the team form an appropriate agreement with an emphasis on ‘working’, rather than impeding.
-They should pay particular attention to the third value and in this instance instead of “Customer collaboration”, read just “collaboration”.
+The Agile Values will help our team form an appropriate agreement with an emphasis on ‘working’, rather than impeding.
+We should pay particular attention to the third value and in this instance instead of “Customer collaboration”, read just “collaboration”.

-Contracts are generally inflexible, changes are not simple and to uphold them generally requires some form of policing.
+Contracts are inflexible, changes are not simple and to uphold them requires some form of policing.
 All very time consuming and should be avoided as much as possible, especially within a team.

 Collaboration is inherently flexible and allows for change to occur more fluidly.
 It’s also self-policing, so no need for one individual to step away from the frontline, each team member has responsibility and is accountable for how things get ‘done’.